New way of Brinson Style Performance Attribution

 Further advantages

 • If the average invested capital (instead of start or end of period weights) is taken as the weight of the asset classes you don’t need to manipulate the figures with algorithms like Carino, Menchero or the like.
-They will sum up nicely on all levels.
+The contributions – and thus also the resulting attribution effects – add up cleanly across all aggregation levels.

 • If there are no neutral in- and outflows, TWR equals MWR on a portfolio level and therefore you will end up with the TWR return in sum.